 BITE however will help ensure that contractors provided through its contracts are not subject to Direction, Supervision or Control and outside IR35 or PAYE them directly helping ensure they are compliant and the agency engaging them is compliant.

 Are you also aware of the Agency Worker Regulations?
 BITE supplies people who are not caught by the AWR making candidates more attractive and reducing agency admin.
 They are either full time permanent workers , PAYE Swedish derogation temporary employees or opted out limited company contractors.

-If you’re a contractor with a limited company, the new legislation may affect the way you work.
-From April 2011 new legislation provides agency workers the entitlement to the same or no less favourable treatment with respect to basic employment and working conditions, if and when they complete a 12 week qualifying period .
+If you’re a contractor with a limited company, AWR legislation could affect the way you work.
+From April 2011 AWR legislation provides agency workers` the entitlement to the same or no less favourable treatment with respect to basic employment and working conditions, if and when they complete a 12 week qualifying period .
 The legislation does not greatly affect well paid contract professionals either; employed PAYE permanently by a consultancy and paid between assignments” the Swedish Derogation” or engaged through a Personal Service Company (PSC or TLC) that has opted out and is operating outside IR35.